tktajwar/BinarySearchTree/README.md

 ## Test file

-A simple test program utilizing bst that creates a binary tree out of command line arguments and then lets user check if a node exists.
+A simple test program utilizing binary search tree.
+Creates a binary tree consisting of command line arguments and then lets the user check if a value exists.
 See [test.c](test.c)

 Compile with: